hpfeeds/hpfeeds/docs/broker.rst

 Database authentication store
 --------------------------

+Please note that this authentication provider is only supported when running with `Python >= 3.5` If you need to use an SQLite auth provider and you are not able to install the database dependancies as listed below you will need to use the default SQLite provider.

 When starting the broker you can pass a database connection string.
 Auth requests are then checked against the selected Database in a table named auth_keys.